 Q:What are the costs?

-A: My fees are subject to discussion between us at the initial consultation but I generally charge £50 for 50 minutes for once-weekly daytime attendance for individuals.
-Fees for evening sessions are £60.
+A: My fees are subject to discussion between us at the initial consultation but I generally charge £50-60 for 50 minutes for regular once-weekly attendance for individuals.
 If your situation is such that you cannot afford the full fee we can agree a suitable rate depending on your circumstances.
 I review my fees annually in conjunction with my clients.

 Q: What if I cannot attend my session?

-A: If you have an unavoidable appointment or difficulties placed on you because of work or family commitments I will do my best to offer you an alternative appointment.
+A: If you have an unavoidable appointment or difficulties placed on you because of work or family commitments I will do my best to offer you an alternative appointment in the same week.
 It is important for the process of the therapy to try to keep to your agreed sessions each week and all missed or cancelled sessions are subject to a cancellation fee agreed at the first meeting.
 If you have a varying work pattern e.g. shift work, irregular hours or childcare responsibilities I try to support you with a more flexible arrangement.